Glad to communicate with you. My full name is Claudio Tommaso Gnoli, pronounced /'klawdjo tom'ma:zo 'ɲɔ:li/, and this is my personal web space.

 - subject indexing in online catalogues and directories

 Books have always been around me since I was a child, and I soon realized that a basic question was which ones to read...
 When I was 7 years old, my grand-father Giulio Gnoli wrote that I had "a need for order, organization, almost cataloguing, of documentation", so that I was often "writing, making lists, establishing a precise sequence between persons and between facts, pretending to own large books where news and details could be searched for"...
-Nickname Scritur, "Writer" in the dialect of Oltrepò, has been given me by my friend Franco Mela with the sense of the one who takes notes on trivial things (actually of ethnographic interest) he is told about.
+My nickname Scritur — "Writer" in Oltrepò dialects — has been coined by friend Franco Mela as I take notes on trivial things (actually of ethnographic interest) I hear about.
 It is a weird fate that my great-great-grandfather, my great-grandfather, my great-aunt, and my mother have also been librarians.
 I am pleased that my work contributes to the diffusion and use of knowledge, a cause without owners nor flag.

 Though having been born in a frantic anonymous city, I feel much more bound to my mother's region, at the boundary between Pavia plain and the valleys of the Northern Apennine.
 The latter, also known as the Quattro Province, despite depopulation keep a remarkable heritage of traditions, including high-level folk music.
 I often find rural communities to be much more civilized and deep than urban ones.
 Maybe I am able to understand both thanks to my half-cast background (mez e mez, "grey area", as they say in our village).

-I collect some quotes, as well as images of me and individual people and places important to me.
-As for general classes of things I like, they include (sorted by integrative levels) silence, rivers, forests, wolverines, cats, red-haired women, phonology of languages and dialects, logical languages, dining with good company, smoking pipe, friendship, peaceful attitude, open-mindedness, independence, pluralism, degrowth, the Internet, hiking, reading, watching auto racing, folk music and dances, art films, epistemological realism, humanism.
+I am in an associative relationship with Yvonne, who is in a hierarchical relationship with Jacqueline.
+I collect images of me and individual people and places important to me, as well as some quotes.
+Classes of things I like include (sorted by integrative levels) silence, rivers, forests, wolverines, cats, hiking, dining with good company, smoking pipe and cigars, independence, peaceful attitude, friendship, open-mindedness, languages, pluralism, welfare state, degrowth, the Internet, reading, watching auto racing, folk music and dances, art films, epistemological realism, humanism.
 I belong to the party of those who go out to vote, and the religion of those who do not want to destroy other religions.

 «...Di' Scritur, ma t'é muntà ra testa, che ta scriv in ingléz o cul ch'l'é?!»

-«Ma no, l'é che ra gent ch'a gh'piaz i stesi rob che mi j en mìa tanti, e si ta spet da truvai sul in Itàllia, ta pö spetà un bel toch...»
+«Ma no, l'é che ra gent ch'a gh'piaz i stesi rob che mi j en mija tanti, e si ta spet da truvai dma in Itàllia, ta pö spetà un bel toch...»

 «Va be', e alura j amiz da chì?»

-«Par parlà con cuei lì a s' fa prima a veghse, o no?...»
+«Par parlà con cuei lì u s' fa prima a veghse, o no?...»